openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: A thread enters the [Barrier](sync_package_classes.md#class-barrier) wait point.

-If the total number of `wait` calls (i.e., the number of threads that have entered the wait point) equals the initial count, all waiting threads are awakened.
-If the number of `wait` calls is still less than the initial count, the current thread blocks until awakened or the wait time exceeds `timeout`.
-If the number of `wait` calls exceeds the initial count, the thread continues execution.
+If the total number of `wait` calls (i.e., the number of threads that have entered the wait point) equals the initial value, all waiting threads are awakened.
+If the number of `wait` calls is still less than the initial value, the current thread blocks until awakened or the wait time exceeds `timeout`.
+If the number of `wait` calls exceeds the initial value, the thread continues execution.

 Parameters: